tanish422/digital-literacy-project/task-3-platforms/reflections.md

 # Key Learnings

-- Solving the Python challenge helped me understand the logic required for **automation**, which is central to my Cloud Computing branch.
+- Solving the Python challenge helped me understand the logic required for **automation**, which is central to my branch.

 - Creating the Digital Literacy Quiz taught me how to use **cloud-based tools** to gather and analyze data from a large group.